MicrosoftDocs/Devices-docs/surface-hub/first-run-program-surface-hub-3.md

 ## Prerequisites

-Before you start Surface Hub  running Microsoft Teams Rooms on Windows for the first time, ensure that you have the following items:
+Before you start Surface Hub running Microsoft Teams Rooms on Windows (MTR-W)for the first time, ensure that you have the following items:

 - A resource account with a [supported Microsoft Teams Rooms license](/microsoftteams/rooms/rooms-licensing).
 We recommend use of the Teams Rooms Pro license.
 - The ability to sign in with a resource account using your credentials or a one-time passcode, as configured in the [Microsoft Teams Rooms Pro Management portal](/microsoftteams/rooms/managed-meeting-rooms-portal).